material-components/material-components-ios/components/FlexibleHeader/README.md

 When pairing  MDCFlexibleHeaderViewController with a view controller, it may be desirable to utilize the paired view controller's `topLayoutGuide` to constrain additionals views.
-To constrain the `topLayoutGuide` to the bottom point of the MDCFlexibleHeaderViewController, call updateTopLayoutGuide on the flexible header view controller within the paird view controller's viewWillLayoutSubviews method.
+To constrain the `topLayoutGuide` to the bottom point of the MDCFlexibleHeaderViewController, call updateTopLayoutGuide on the flexible header view controller within the paired view controller's viewWillLayoutSubviews method.

 <!--<div class="material-code-render" markdown="1">-->